-Here at ASSIST Sheffield we support some of the most vulnerable people living in Sheffield - people who have been unsuccessful in their applications for asylum and as a result have been made destitute.
+Here at ASSIST Sheffield we support some of the most marginalised people living in Sheffield - people who have been unsuccessful in their applications for asylum and as a result have been made destitute.
 Many of them have escaped the unimaginable horrors of war, violence and persecution, but simply telling the truth about the conditions they have fled sadly isn't always enough.

-A community-led charity
+A local charity

 We’re completely reliant on grants, fundraising, donations and voluntary effort from people like you.
 To find out more about how you can support ASSIST why not take a look at the How you can help section of this website.
 Do contact us if you'd like to chat about how you can help.